-Aiming to broaden his impact on the world and make a meaningful difference in people’s lives, Pulgram transitioned from the New York City Opera into nonprofit development and, for his capstone project in the Fundraising Management program, is playing a role in the collaboration among the World Surf League (WSL), SPS, and the Lamont-Doherty Earth Observatory for PURE, a new philanthropic arm of the WSL dedicated to giving back to the ocean.
+Aiming to broaden his impact on the world and make a meaningful difference in people’s lives, Pulgram transitioned from the New York City Opera into nonprofit development.

 In her current role as the head librarian of the City of Toronto Legal Library, Khan serves seven practice groups within the legal division, facilitating innovation and change as it expands its services from traditional legal research to knowledge services.
 “I now have greater expectations for my career development and aspire to senior leadership with more self-assurance and insight, because of the support I received from SPS faculty and students,” she says.